Pomax/are-we-flying/docs/index.md

 }
 ```

-Relatively little code, but a profound improvement:
+A reasonably small bit of extra code, for a profound improvement:

 ![Now we know where we came from](./images/page/map-with-flightpath.png)